Airport: Facilities

-For both sets of passengers, there must be a link between the passenger facilities and the aircraft, such as jet bridges or airstairs.
-There also needs to be a baggage handling system, to transport baggage from the baggage drop-off to departing planes, and from arriving planes to the baggage reclaim.

 The area where the aircraft parks to load passengers and baggage is known as an apron or ramp (or incorrectly, "the tarmac").

-Airports with international flights have customs and immigration facilities.
-However, as some countries have agreements that allow travel between them without customs and immigrations, such facilities are not a definitive need for an international airport.
-International flights often require a higher level of physical security, although in recent years, many countries have adopted the same level of security for international and domestic travel.

-"Floating airports" are being designed which could be located out at sea and which would use designs such as pneumatic stabilized platform technology.

 Airport security

 Airport security normally requires baggage checks, metal screenings of individual persons, and rules against any object that could be used as a weapon.
-Since the September 11 attacks and the Real ID Act of 2005, airport security has dramatically increased and got tighter and stricter than ever before.
+Since the September 11 attacks and the Real ID Act of 2005, airport security has dramatically increased and gotten tighter and stricter than ever before.

 Products and services

 Most major airports provide commercial outlets for products and services.
 Most of these companies, many of which are internationally known brands, are located within the departure areas.
 These include clothing boutiques and restaurants and in the US amounted to $4.2 billion in 2015.
 Prices charged for items sold at these outlets are generally higher than those outside the airport.
 However, some airports now regulate costs to keep them comparable to "street prices".
 This term is misleading as prices often match the manufacturers' suggested retail price (MSRP) but are almost never discounted.

 Many new airports include walkthrough duty-free stores that require air passengers to enter a retail store upon exiting security.
-Airport planners sometimes incorporate winding routes within these stores such that passengers encounter more goods as they walk towards their gate.
-Planners also install artworks next to the airport's shops in order to draw passengers into the stores.

 Apart from major fast food chains, some airport restaurants offer regional cuisine specialties for those in transit so that they may sample local food without leaving the airport.

-Some airport structures include on-site hotels built within or attached to a terminal building.
-Airport hotels have grown popular due to their convenience for transient passengers and easy accessibility to the airport terminal.
-Many airport hotels also have agreements with airlines to provide overnight lodging for displaced passengers.

-Major airports in such countries as Russia and Japan offer miniature sleeping units within the airport that are available for rent by the hour.
-The smallest type is the capsule hotel popular in Japan.
-A slightly larger variety is known as a sleep box.
-An even larger type is provided by the company YOTEL.